 About Importing and Exporting Data

 Import/Export features allow you to bring data into P6 as well as export data to other tools when needed.
+Global and Project level privileges control the ability to import and export data.

 Available Import Options: